 “Well, if there is something going on, you know you can tell me, right?”

-“Good," I say.
-"And I'm telling you this because I care, okay?
-That's why I'm so overprotective sometimes and that's why I don't want you going to the cabin this weekend.
-I care."
+“Good,” she says.
+“And I'm telling you this because I care, okay?
+That's why I don't want you going to the cabin this weekend.
+It’s dangerous, and I care."